Belarusian journalists face charges for covering protests

 Lukashenko, who has run the ex-Soviet nation of 9.5 million with an iron fist for 26 years, has dismissed protesters as Western puppets.

 During the first few days of post-election protests, police detained nearly 7,000 people and beat hundreds, drawing international outrage.
-The government has since avoided large-scale violence and sought to end the protests with threats, selective detention of protesters, prosecution of activists.
+The government has since avoided large-scale violence and sought to end the protests with threats, selective detention of protesters and prosecution of activists.

 The United States and the European Union have criticized the Aug.
 9 presidential election as neither free nor fair and urged Belarusian authorities to engage in a dialogue with the opposition, the demand he rejected.